 NILOA assists institutions in the practice of sharing assessment data through evidence-based narratives utilizing a collaborative, field-tested peer review process.
 Evidence-based storytelling, informed by the NILOA Transparency Framework, offers an innovative strategy to help institutions meet current accountability and transparency demands.

-To better tell institutional assessment stories using evidence of student learning specific to institutional context and audience, NILOA’s Evidence-Based Storytelling Toolkit provides questions, tools, and resources for consideration in narrative development.
+To better tell institutional assessment stories using evidence of student learning specific to institutional context and audience, NILOA’s Evidence-Based Storytelling Occasional Paper and accompanying Toolkit provides questions, tools, and resources for consideration in narrative development.
 Click on each banner to expand the selection and access each resource.

-Please cite as: Jankowski, N. A., & Baker, G. (2019, August).
-Building a narrative via evidence-based storytelling: A toolkit for practice.
-Urbana, IL: University of Illinois and Indiana University, National Institute for Learning Outcomes Assessment (NILOA).
+Please cite as: Jankowski, N. (2021, January).
+Evidence-based storytelling in assessment.
+(Occasional Paper No. 50).
+Urbana, IL: University of Illinois and Indiana University, National Institute for Learning Outcomes Assessment.

 Building a Narrative via Evidence-Based Storytelling: A Toolkit for Practice is designed to help you think through various elements in the creation of a compelling, evidence-based story.
 It was developed through document and narrative analysis review of accreditation reports, program reviews, and annual assessment reports.
 In addition to the individual questions to consider when crafting a narrative, the toolkit includes resources for undertaking a group activity to peer review reports, documents, or data visualizations.
 This peer review process has been field-tested over the last three years and refined with different groups including assessment professionals, faculty, and institutional research staff.